Phil Harris (academic)

 Phil Harris (born 2 March 1952) is a British marketing scholar and political scientist.
 He is Professor Emeritus of Marketing and Public Affairs at the University of Chester and Woxsen University, Hyderabad, and Professor extraordinarius at the University of South Africa (UNISA).
 He is known for his research on public affairs, lobbying, political marketing, entrepreneurship and business-to-government relations.
 He is the joint founding editor of the Journal of Public Affairs and has authored or edited over 20 books and more than 200 academic articles.

 Early life and education

 Harris was born in Southall, Middlesex, London, in 1952.
 He left school at 16 and his first job was working for Radio Luxembourg (208) in Mayfair, London, at the UK headquarters and recording studios of the original UK pop music station.

+In 1969, Harris moved with his family to Birkenhead and joined Joseph Rank Limited (subsequently RHM Limited), where he worked in the flour milling and animal feeds industry in clerical and trainee managerial roles in sales, purchasing, imports and production.
+RHM spotted his potential and sent him on a Leadership development course at The Outward Bound School, Burghead, Morayshire in (1970).
+They encouraged and supported his part time studies at Birkenhead Tech in Economics and Economic History which enabled him to go to University.
+During this period, he helped establish a Trade Union Branch of the Transport and General Workers Union for all office RHM staff based in Birkenhead Docks and became its first chairman.

 Harris studied politics and economic history at the University of York (BA, 1979), where he served as President of the Students' Union (1978–79).
 He also served as Financial Vice Chairman of the Union of Liberal Students and stood for Deputy President of the National Union of Students (NUS).
+After graduating from York, he joined the senior executive training programme of the global chemical company ICI and worked in various Sales and Marketing roles in the UK and Brussels.
+He subsequently transferred to the ENI-ICI the Anglo Italian Joint Venture Company European Vinyls Corporation (EVC), before joining Manchester Polytechnic in 1987 as a Senior Lecturer in Business Studies.
 He subsequently gained a Certificate of Education from the University of Manchester (1989) and a PhD in marketing and public affairs from Manchester Metropolitan University (2000).
 His doctoral thesis examined lobbying and political marketing in the United Kingdom.